civicrm/civicrm-dev-docs/docs/framework/filesystem.md

 ## Local data files

-CiviCRM also needs a directory for storing a variety of site-specific data files, such as logs, caches, and uploads.
+CiviCRM also needs a directory for storing volatile data files, such as logs, caches, and uploads.
 This directory is located outside the main codebase -- in a location that can be safely preserved during upgrades.